domain-protect/domain-protect-gcp-deploy/README.md

 * [Create and configure deployment repository](docs/REPO.md)
 * [Deploy using GitHub Actions](docs/DEPLOY.md)

-## keep up to date with Domain Protect
+## keep up to date with Domain Protect GCP
-* create a custom watch on Domain Protect repository
+* create a custom watch on Domain Protect GCP repository
 * when notified of a new release, run your GitHub Actions pipeline
 *